codio-content/Java/.guides/content/Lab--Return-Values-8bb4.md

 ```

 ## Modifying the Return Value
 Notice that our method returns a single double, which is nice but not extremely helpful when it comes to determining *rise* and *run* for slopes (`rise / run`).
-Let's say we want instead to express the slope in the `rise / run` format. `rise` is the change in `y` values and `run` is the change `x` values.
+Let's say we want instead to express the slope in the `rise / run` format. `rise` is the change in `y` values and `run` is the change in `x` values.
 Unfortunately, we can't simply do `return yChange + " / " + xChange`.
 Why?
 Because the `" / "` is a string which is not compatible with the current `return` value of `double`.
 One way around this is to convert the doubles into strings.
 Doing so will force us to change our `double` method into a `String` method.

 ```java
 public static String getSlope(double x1, double y1,